tamedu/csa-on-blockchain/README.md

 Teikei - the father of today worldwide CSA movement I believe - did not say anything about fighting big bad corps but concentrating on the __inner peace & strength__ of the community.
 It talked about mutual assistance, mutual concession, deepening friendly relationships, self-distribution, democratic management, learning, and steady development.

-*I would like not do anything that violate or drift away from those core principles*
+*I will not do anything that violate or drift away from those core principles*

 ## Proposal for BSIC - Decentralized Impact Incubator
 * https://www.blockchainforsocialimpact.com/